joshuadavidthomas/mcp-django/README.md

 - 🎯 **Does one thing well** - Runs code.
 That's it.
 That's the feature.

 Inspired by Armin Ronacher's [Your MCP Doesn't Need 30 Tools: It Needs Code](https://lucumr.pocoo.org/2025/8/18/code-mcps/).

+### Resources

+Read-only resources are provided for project exploration without executing code (note that resource support varies across MCP clients):

+- `django://project` - Python environment and Django configuration details
+- `django://apps` - All installed Django applications with their models
+- `django://models` - Detailed model information with import paths and field types

+The idea is to give just enough information about the project to hopefully guide the LLM assistant and prevent needless shell exploration, allowing it to get straight to work.

+### Tools

+Two tools handle shell operations and session management:

+- `django_shell` - Execute Python code in a persistent Django shell session
+- `django_reset` - Reset the session, clearing all variables and imports

+Imports and variables persist between calls within the shell tool, so the AI can work iteratively - exploring your models, testing queries, debugging issues.

 ## Development